Quantcast

 To keep the fungi from developing a resistance to your homemade spray, it is recommended that you alternate remedies each week.
 Use baking soda one week and milk the next.
 Whether spraying with water or a home remedy, do it early in the day so the leaves can have a chance to dry before evening.

 When adding new plants to your flower beds, look for mildew-resistant varieties.
 Don’t over-fertilize with high-nitrogen fertilizers since soft new growth is very susceptible to infection.
-Space plants far enough apart to promote good air circulation.
-If infection starts in lower leaves, snip them off.
+Space plants are far enough apart to promote good air circulation.
+If the infection starts in the lower leaves, snip them off.
 Make sure plants get enough direct sunlight.
 Prevention is the best medicine!

 → See more about Powdery Mildew Control.